Ilanchz/Ilanchezhiyan/README.md

 🚀 Tech Toolbox :-

 My coding toolkit is well-equipped with various languages.
-I'm also venturing into the realm of web development, honing my skills in web apps to craft engaging web experiences along with building desktop apps.
+I'm also venturing into and not limited to the realm of web development and networking, honing my skills in web apps to craft engaging web experiences along with building desktop apps.

 🎓 Education :-